-More than 1,900 years ago, God inspired the writers of the New Testament to pen their books and letters.
+Almost 1,900 years ago, God inspired the writers of the New Testament to pen their books and letters.
 The actual letters and books written by these men were known as “autographs.”
 Unfortunately, we do not have any of the original autographs that these men wrote.
 Why didn’t God preserve these original documents so that we could see them and possibly touch them?
 We cannot be sure.
 Maybe He knew that some people might value the actual piece of papyrus and not the words and ideas written on it.
 For whatever reasons, God did not preserve the original documents that the New Testament writers produced.
-So, the question arises: “How do we know that the New Testament we read in the 21stcentury is the same one that God inspired over 1,900 years ago?”
+So, the question arises: “How do we know that the New Testament we read in the 21st century is the same one that God inspired almost 1,900 years ago?”

 Check the Time

 Understanding when the original documents of the New Testament were written will help us determine how well they have been preserved.
 The earliest events recorded in the New Testament are those surrounding the birth of Jesus.
 He was born in approximately A.D.1 (we date our calendars from the birth of Christ).
 He lived almost 33 years, and then was crucified.
 Therefore, since the New Testament tells about His life and death, it could not have been written much earlier than A.D.33.
 In fact, one book (Acts) tells about things that happened around A.D.50-60.
 When, exactly, was the New Testament written?
 We cannot be sure of the exact date when each book was written, but we do know that the entire New Testament was written between approximately A.D.35 and A.D.100.